jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Working with legacy code is challenging.
 The implementation may be opaque.
 Many behaviors may not be well understood or documented.
 The challenge isn’t so much in updating legacy code to support new or updated behaviors.
 The challenge is in doing so without breaking any existing behaviors that the user depends upon.
 Updating legacy code can feel like the software equivalent of being on the bomb squad and hoping that you don’t cut the wrong wire.

-[Michael Feathers](https://michaelfeathers.silvrback.com/bio) provided a hope of salvation with: ___Working Effectively with Legacy Code___.
+[Michael Feathers](https://michaelfeathers.silvrback.com/bio) provided a glimmer of hope with: ___Working Effectively with Legacy Code___.
 I briefly referenced [his book](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#working-effectively-with-legacy-code) in [The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html).
 Here’s an excellent [summary](https://understandlegacycode.com/blog/key-points-of-working-effectively-with-legacy-code/) of the key points of book by [Nicolas Carlo](https://bsky.app/profile/nicoespeon.com).

 Feathers contends that all too often developers rely upon the __edit and pray__ process when updating legacy code.
 Modify legacy without understanding the dependencies, and how likely are you to break it?
 Though a bit dated, this 2012 paper, [SOFTWARE DEFECT ORIGINS AND REMOVAL METHODS](https://insights.cermacademy.com/6-software-defect-origins-and-removal-methods-c-capers-jones-technologyrisk/) by [Capers Jones](https://en.wikipedia.org/wiki/Capers_Jones) states that the odds of a modification introducing a new bug can be as high as 25%.
 He calls these _bad fixes_:
 >_Bad fixes are inversely proportional to cyclomatic complexity, and also inversely proportional to experience.
 Bad fixes by a top-gun software engineer working with software with low cyclomatic complexity can be only a fraction of 1%._